Skip to content

 Planning a trip to Kampot, Cambodia?
 This 2026 Kampot travel guide covers visas, Cambodian Riel vs USD, transportation, weather, scooter rentals, safety tips, and practical travel advice to help you avoid common mistakes before visiting Kampot.

 This Kampot travel guide starts with a warning: you’ll probably stay longer than planned.
-Kampot, Cambodia, is one of those towns where you book two nights and accidentally stay for two weeks.
+It’s one of those towns where you book two nights and accidentally stay for two weeks, pulled in by slow river mornings, cheap sunset beers, and long scooter rides past pepper farms.

-Between border crossings, cash-only businesses, sudden tropical downpours, and long stretches of dark roads outside town, there are a few things worth knowing before you arrive.
+But don’t let the sleepy pace fool you into underestimating the logistics.
+Between trickier border crossings, cash-only businesses, sudden tropical downpours, and pitch-black countryside roads at night, there are definitely a few things you need to know before you show up.

 Chase mountain views on the winding road to Bokor Mountain, photo courtesy of Mad Monkey.